-Traceability solutions allow alcohol brands to track and trace their products from their raw materials through to production and all the way to the consumer, thanks to sophisticated serialisation by individual bottle or can – not just by lot.
-Serialisation is therefore one of the most cost-effective means to counteract fake alcohol.
+Traceability solutions allow alcohol brands to track and trace their products from their raw materials through to production and all the way to the consumer, thanks to sophisticated serialization by individual bottle or can – not just by lot.
+Serialization is therefore one of the most cost-effective means to counteract fake alcohol.

 Powered by blockchain, artificial intelligence and Internet of Things technologies, traceability solutions provide a global view of the entire supply chain.
 As beer, wine or spirits move down the supply chain, manufacturers can monitor where their products are at any given time, ensuring they pass through legitimate distribution and retail channels.
 Brands can even promote their use of digital traceability solutions to demonstrate their commitment to product quality and consumer health, which in turn can lead to increased customer loyalty.

 Thanks to real-time access to data, manufacturers can also quickly flag potentially illicit activities as well as counterfeit batches.
 Furthermore, should a health issue arise, a digital traceability solution enables an alcohol brand to quickly mitigate the extent of the danger and immediately implement corrective measures.